My family's Surati Khaman Dhokla Recipe (a savory chickpeas cake)

 - Place the chunks into a large bowl.
 Continue to steam additional khaman, at this point before moving on to the next step.

 - Top the khaman with cilantro and coconut shreds.
 Then make the tempered oil.

 - You must work quickly.
-Heat oil in a small pot.
+Heat oil in a small butter pot.
 Once the oil is hot add mustard seeds + jeera seeds.

 - They will begin to pop.
 Once the popping stops, immediately add hing and chopped chili peppers.